rdkcentral/rdkservices/TraceControl/doc/TraceControlPlugin.md

 <a name="head.Description"></a>
 # Description

-The `TraceControl` plugin provides ability to disable/enable trace output an set its verbosity level.
+The `TraceControl` plugin provides ability to disable/enable trace output and set its verbosity level.

 The plugin is designed to be loaded and executed within the Thunder framework.
 For more information about the framework refer to [[Thunder](#ref.Thunder)].